 Other preventative measures?
 Do:

 - layer your clothes under that coat.
 An ideal base layer shirt would be composed of fabric that wicks away moisture from the skin so that sweat does not remain on the skin thus cooling down the body faster.
-Merino wool, silk, polypropylene, polyester, fleece, and other synthetic fibres are excellent fabric choices in this respect.
+Natural fibres such as merino wool, silk as well as synthetics such as polypropylene, polyester and fleece are excellent fabric choices in this respect.

-- drink warm, alcohol-free beverages such as broth and caffeine-free tea.
+- drink warm, alcohol-free beverages such as broth, hot chocolate and caffeine-free tea.

 - if wet, go inside and remove wet clothing as soon as possible.